 Ubuntu offers a selection of screensavers.
 By default, Ubuntu goes to a black screen after a period of inactivity.
 To select a different screensaver, click on the System menu on the top panel, select Preferences, and select Screensaver.
 This will open the Screensaver Preferences window.
 The available screensavers are listed on the left side of the window.
-When you select a screensaver, you will see
+When you select a screensaver, you will see a mini-preview in the window.

-You can also choose to delete the panels, and install a Mac OS X-style dock.
-Two dock programs available in the Ubuntu Software Center are Cairo-Dock and Avant Window Navigator (AWN). a mini-preview in the window.
 To see how it will look on your screen, click the Preview button.
 To exit the preview, click the Leave Fullscreen button on the top of the screen.
 The left and right arrow buttons in Fullscreen allow you to scroll through the available screensavers while still in full screen mode.
 Make sure that the Activate Screensaver When Idle box is checked to activate the screensaver.
 The slider can be adjusted to set the idle time.
 For added security, you can check the Lock Screen When Screensaver Is Active box.
 This will require your login password to return to using the computer.